-Restrictions and Access: Gate A and VIP lines offered for Silly Swirly Fun Ride.
+Restrictions and Access: Universal Express and VIP lines offered for Silly Swirly Fun Ride.
 The Bottom Line: Explore the seaside amusement park with the infamous Minions in a dry playground and water play area.
 Then, try the Silly Swirly Fun Ride, a simple-but-fun aerial gondola ride.
 Wait Times: Super Silly Fun Land is an open area; Silly Swirly Fun Ride’s waits rarely exceed 15 minutes even on the busiest days.

 #4 Determine your show schedule over lunch.

 Animal Actors, Special Effects Show and WaterWorld will all be starting their first performances around this time.
 While eating lunch, determine which you’d like to see (all are appropriate for most children) and plan the rest of your day around showtimes.
 Of the park’s restaurants, we recommend Springfield U.S.A. (which includes Krusty Burger, Cletus’ Chicken Shack, and Bumbee Man’s Taco Truck) and Gru’s Lab Cafe.

 #5 – DreamWorks Theatre Featuring Kung Fu Panda

 After experiencing the shows, make your way towards the front of the park and experience awesomeness at the DreamWorks Theatre,